joygetsit/tsn-taprio/README.md

 To delete all interfaces and remove the module, execute 'sudo make unload'

 To run the scripts when they are first downloaded to the PC, execute following commands to give permissions:
-sudo chmod 777 installdriver.sh
-sudo chmod 777 uninstallbridge.sh
-sudo chmod 777 install_bridge.sh
+sudo chmod 777 TASim/installdriver.sh
-sudo chmod 777 Script_TSN.sh
+sudo chmod 777 install_bridge.sh uninstallbridge.sh Script_TSN.sh

 To load multi-queue TSN interface driver and configure 4 TSN interfaces, execute './installdriver.sh'.